ic-Solutions/neetadvisor/_pages/privacy-policy.md

 You can opt-out of having made your activity on the Service available to Google Analytics by installing the Google Analytics opt-out browser add-on.
 The add-on prevents the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) from sharing information with Google Analytics about visits activity.

-For more information on the privacy practices of Google, please visit the Google Privacy &amp; Terms web page: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)
+For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)

 ## **Links To Other Sites**

 Our Service may contain links to other sites that are not operated by us.
-If you click on a third party link, you will be directed to that third party&##39;s site.
+If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.